AET-DevOps26/team-drops/helm/team-drops/README.md

 - `ALERTMANAGER_PAGERDUTY_ROUTING_KEY`

-Alertmanager credentials are stored in `team-drops-monitoring-alertmanager-credentials` in `team-drops` and mounted as files.
-Grafana credentials are stored in `team-drops-monitoring-grafana-admin` in the same namespace.
+Alertmanager credentials are stored in `team-drops-alertmanager-credentials` in `drops-monitoring` and mounted as files.
+Grafana credentials are stored in `team-drops-grafana-admin` in the same namespace.

 Automatic deployments use the immutable `sha-<commit>` image tag published by the Docker workflow.
 Manual workflow runs default to `latest` but accept an